vlunot/molhack2019/README.md

 - `./generate.sh` to generate the SMILES (requires the training files),
 - `./clean_all.sh` to delete all computed results.

 Intermediate computations were kept for further analysis.
 The `run_all.sh` script doesn't delete these results.
-If you want a full fresh start, you should use the `clean_all.sh` script first.
+If intermediate computations are available, the SMILES generation will continue where it stopped.
+For a full fresh start, the `clean_all.sh` script should be executed first.

 ## File hierarchy